thegenemyers/ONEcode/Format-description.md

-# VGP-tools format description and schema definition
+# ONE-code data files and schemas

-### Authors:  Gene Myers, Richard Durbin, and the Vertebrate Genome Project Assembly Group
+### Authors:  Gene Myers & Richard Durbin
-### Last Update: April 13, 2020
+### Last Update: October 19, 2022

 ## 0. Introduction

-This document describes the generic VGP-Tools file structure.
+This document describes ONE-code data files and the schema's that describe them.
-For other VGP tools documentation see the top level [README.md](https://github.com/VGP/vgp-tools/blob/master/README.md).

-VGP files are container for objects of a single *type*.
-There are *primary* types, each of which has its own schema, and *secondary* types which are specialisations of a primary type for particular applications, requiring particular properties or fields to be present.
+Each 1-code data file is a container for objects of a single *type*.
+There are *primary* types and *secondary* types which are specialisations of a primary type for particular applications, requiring particular properties or fields to be present by convention.
-Every primary and secondary file type is assigned a 3-letter lower case string, that can be used as a filename suffix, e.g. dataset1.seq or dataset2.pbr.
-For example, from the [standard  VGP sequence sequence schema](https://github.com/VGP/vgp-tools/blob/master/VGP-sequence-schema.md),
+Every primary and secondary file type is assigned a 3-letter lower case string, that can be used as a filename suffix, e.g. dataset.seq or bigdata.kmr.
+For example, a primary data type could be  sequence, with secondary types k-mer, illumina read-pair, pacbio long read, and contig that are specialization of sequence to particular types of sequences.

-- **.seq**   primary file type for sequence objects
-	- **.irp** for Illumina read pairs
-	- **.pbr** for PacBio long reads and relevant meta-data
-	- **.10x** for 10X Genomics read clouds with their extracted barcodes
-	- **.ctg** for contigs from an assembly
-	- **.kmr** for sets of kmers

-We describe here the ASCII version of the format, which gives the specification.
-There is also a binary version encoding the same information that is more compact and efficient.
+We describe here the ASCII version of a data file.
+There is always a binary version encoding the same information that is more compact and efficient that can be produced either by converting an ASCII version with ONEview, or directly with our C support library.
+The binary versions are distinguished by having the same suffix as the ASCII version, but with a "1" prepended, e.g. dataset.1seq.

-Every VGP file begins with a header segment followed by a data segment.
+Every ASCII 1-code file begins with a header segment followed by a data segment.
 Headers, relevant for all file types, are described in Chapter 1 following this introduction, and the encoding of the data is documented in Chapter 2.
-The utility program **VGPstat** validates the format of any given file against the schema, and also can optionally reconstruct a file's header segment given only the data part.
+The utility program **ONEstat** validates the format of any given file against the schema, and also can optionally reconstruct a file's header segment given only the data part.

 Each line in either the header or data section starts with a single character ("1-code") which determines the encoding of the remainder of the line.
 Header lines are specified by *non-alphabetic* characters, and data lines by *alphabetic* letters.
 Consider as an example the following Illumina read pair (.irp) file: